Position Title: Support Worker

 Reports to: SASC Support and Advocacy Coordinator

-Normal Working Hours: Based on operational needs (2 to 3 shifts per week)
+Normal Working Hours: Based on operational needs (approximately 2-3 days per week)

 This position is included under the CUPE Local 1936-26 Bargaining Unit.
 This position is in-person.

 The AMS Sexual Assault Support Centre (SASC) is a service for people of all genders and identities located at the UBC Vancouver campus.
 The SASC is committed to creating a safer campus community free from sexualized violence, which involves providing support services and education on campus.
 Run by full time staff and students since 2002, the SASC serves UBC students, staff, faculty, and people with a connection to the UBC campus through various community resources and services.
-The SASC is looking to hire one (1) part time Support Worker to facilitate the necessary services needed on campus.
-This position is temporary, part time.
+The SASC is looking to hire two (2) part time Support Workers to facilitate the necessary services needed on campus.

 Duties and Responsibilities:

 Provide crisis and emotional support and safety planning for survivors of violence